paul-e-m/ReVue/Installation-and-setup-manual.md

 Set `RTSP Transport Protocol` to `UDP` in most cases.
 UDP is usually the best choice on a clean, local event network because it has lower latency.

-Use `TCP` only if the network is unreliable or if unable to establish RTSP stream connection using `UDP`.
+Use `TCP` only if unable to establish a reliable RTSP stream connection using `UDP`.

 ### Encoding Settings